CeyHun01/Agar.io-Train-Line-Controller/README.md

 ## What is This Extension?

 This extension is a specialized tool designed for Agar.io and Gota.io, popular online multiplayer games.
 It automates your controller experience by providing a controlled line-splitting feature.
-With this extension, you can quickly split your cell into lines, making it easier to navigate and conquer the game.
-It offers both manual and automatic splitting options.
+With this extension, you can quickly split your cell into lines.

 [Tutorial Video](https://www.youtube.com/watch?v=qevn6WdLfmg) (Old)